gaimars/Mental-Health-Model/README.md

 The Flask API is located in the `app.py` file.
 It:
 - Loads the pre-trained model and TF-IDF vectorizer.
-- Provides a simple web interface for users to enter a movie review.
+- Provides a simple web interface for users to enter text.
 - Processes the text input and returns the predicted mental health status.

 To run the Flask API, execute: